 What do you think?
 What are the advantages of setting out on my own?
 I need your advice!

 - Ned in Boston

-Entrepreneur salary, the hours, the tasks – these are enormously varied in small business.
+Entrepreneur salary, the hours, the tasks are enormously varied in small business.
 But there are some things that you can expect to find.
 For an entrepreneur, salary is far from the only compensation.

-Here’s a short list of five rewards of owning your own business:
+Here's a list of Advantages of Entrepreneurship: